w3c/wai-curricula/content/content-author/plain-language.md

   * the target resource title
   * if the link will open a new window
   * the file type and format (when linking to a file)
-* ensure links and their different states are perceived both visually and non-visually
+* collaborate with designers and developers to ensure visual and non-visual perception of links and their different states
 * employ accessible authoring tools that:
   * allow the inclusion of additional information for links where needed
   * produce appropriate markup for links